felixlu/awesome-stars/topics.md

 ## ai-agents

+- [stablyai/orca](https://github.com/stablyai/orca) - Orca is the ADE for working with a fleet of parallel agents.
+Run any coding agent with your own subscription.
+Available on desktop and mobile.
+- [JCodesMore/ai-website-cloner-template](https://github.com/JCodesMore/ai-website-cloner-template) - Clone any website with one command using AI coding agents
+- [mukul975/Anthropic-Cybersecurity-Skills](https://github.com/mukul975/Anthropic-Cybersecurity-Skills) - 817 structured cybersecurity skills for AI agents · Mapped to 6 frameworks: MITRE ATT&CK, NIST CSF 2.0, MITRE ATLAS, D3FEND, NIST AI RMF & MITRE F3 (Fight Fraud) · agentskills.io standard · Works with
 - [DietrichGebert/ponytail](https://github.com/DietrichGebert/ponytail) - Makes your AI agent think like the laziest senior dev in the room.
 The best code is the code you never wrote.
 - [microsoft/apm](https://github.com/microsoft/apm) - Agent Package Manager
 - [rohitg00/ai-engineering-from-scratch](https://github.com/rohitg00/ai-engineering-from-scratch) - Learn it.
 Build it.
 Ship it for others.